7klu/BetterCMD/README.md

 # BetterCMD

-🇫🇷 + BetterCMD est une alternative au CMD De base Windows, creé en C++ il sera votre meilleur allié !
+🇫🇷 + BetterCMD est une alternative au CMD De base Windows, écrit en C++ il sera votre meilleur allié !
-🇬🇧 + BetterCMD is an alternative to the Windows Basic CMD, created in C++, it will be your best ally!
+🇬🇧 + BetterCMD is an alternative to the Windows Basic CMD, written in C++, it will be your best ally!

 **__Commandes disponibles :__**